 Here’s how it works.

-The term, “business name,” is not a legal designation.
+The term “business name” is not a legal designation.
 It’s a generic term that’s used to refer to a variety of names that are associated with businesses.
 An LLC or corporate name is a business name.
-Brand names, trade names, DBAs, assumed names, fictitious names, trademark or service marks are all commonly referred to as business names, too.
+Brand names, trade names, DBAs, assumed names, fictitious names, trademarks, or service marks are all commonly referred to as business names, too.

 When you do have to use your LLC name

 Your LLC name is your company’s legal entity name listed on its state business registration.
-You’ll need to include the designation “LLC” in your business name on your State business registration application.
+You’ll need to include the designation “LLC” or a similar designator (these vary by state) in your business name on your state business registration application.
 And, you’ll need to use the LLC name exactly as it’s registered with your state for signing contracts, opening a bank account, and other legal and financial dealings.

-How to Name Your LLC: Legal Regulations & Rules
+How to Name Your LLC: Legal Regulations and Rules

 State differences tend to be minor, such as allowing different abbreviations for LLC, such as “L.L.C.” or “L.C.”
 However, most states require an LLC designator to be included in the name of a business that is legally registered as an LLC.

-- Must include one of these words; Limited Liability Company, LLC or LC, to indicate that your business legal entity is an LLC
+- Must include one of these words – You need to use a designator such as Limited Liability Company, LLC, or LC (allowed designators vary by state) to indicate that your business legal entity is an LLC

-- Cannot match an existing LLC name – Your LLC name must be unique to your company and cannot be the same as one already registered with your State.
+- Cannot match an existing LLC name – Your LLC name can’t be the same as one already registered with your state.

-- Cannot contain words for other business entity types such as DBA, incorporated or corporation – which would be misleading to consumers.
+- Cannot contain words for other business entity types, such as incorporated or corporation – This would be misleading to consumers.

-- Cannot contain words unrelated to your business products or services – such as a bank, medical, or legal – if your company does not provide these services.
-If you are planning to start one of these types of businesses, consider forming a Professional LLC called a PLLC.
+- Cannot contain words unrelated to your business products or services – We mean words such as bank, medical, or legal.
+If your company doesn’t provide these services, you can’t use words reflecting that you do.
+If you’re planning to start one of these types of businesses, consider forming a professional LLC (PLLC) or a professional corporation (PC).

 ✔ Wondering if your domain name and business name should match?
 Here is our expert advice →